Napsty/check_mysql_write/README.md

 GRANT ALL ON monitoring.* TO 'monitoring'@'%' IDENTIFIED BY 'secretpassword';
 CREATE TABLE monitoring.monitoring ( id INT(3) NOT NULL AUTO_INCREMENT, host VARCHAR(100), mytime INT(13), PRIMARY KEY (id) );
 ```

+If the table `monitoring` does not exist, the plugin will attempt to create the table on the first run.

 Every time the plugin runs, the "mytime" column of the row matching the monitoring host will be updated with the current timestamp.